Notes From The Field: Visiting Hawley Hamlet

 Notes on the 3 Environments

 Built Environment Notes & Reflections: The built environment feature that stood out to me at Hawley Hamlet was the “T” shaped alley way.
 I don’t recall ever seeing an alley way like that before but it seems like an incredible design feature to encourage interaction between neighbors.
 It’s clear that the area near the alley is a major community gathering space.
-I also really appreciated that the alley was some sort of crushed rock and pervious.
-There was some interesting stone features that we saw - one as the stone border wall that Tim constructed from buried stones on the site - the purpose of the wall was to prevent trash trucks from running over the edges of the garden.
-Also of note was the urbanite used in a pathway.
-Apparently, urbanite is the result of breaking concrete into smaller pieces and flipping it over so the side which was exposed to the soil is now face up - it creates an interesting pattern and way to reuse concrete.
+I also really appreciated that the alley was gravel and pervious.
+There was some interesting stone features that we saw - one as the stone border wall that Tim constructed from buried limestone foundation blocks found in garden beds on the site - the purpose of the wall was both to prevent trash trucks from running over the edges of the garden and to improve the esthetics of the alleyways.
+Also of note was the urbanite used in patios and entryways.
+Kay told us that urbanite is the result of breaking old sidewalk or driveway concrete into smaller pieces and flipping it over so the side which was exposed to the soil is now face up - it creates an interesting pattern and way to reuse concrete.

 Final Thought